About Jianshui Zitao Pottery

 Pouring speed*, no leaks and tight lid fit; Zitao pots are superior to old Factory 1 Zisha teapots (from the 1980s backwards).
 Factory One teapots, aside from the explained above (loose lid-fitting), usually leak water from the rim.
 And sometimes the pouring is not that fast.

-In the case of Zisha, spout, lid’s knob, handle alignment, covering the hole to see if the water stops, etc. It is irrelevant.
+In the case of Zisha, the spout, lid’s knob, handle alignment, covering the hole to see if the water stops, etc. It is irrelevant.

 As I see it, when buying modern teapots, the biggest concern should be to find a teapot with pure clay, meaning no chemicals.